|

 Class will introduces you [of CE major] to

-essential elements of Enviromental Engineering
+essential elements of Enviromental Engineering [=EnvE]

-either directly or indirectly, as a
+issues in your future work, either directly or indirectly, as a

-Alone with office hours,
+Along with office hours,

-additional 1-to-1 "Help Session" is also available
+additional 1-to-1 (or e-mail) "Help Session" is also available

 If you're having a difficulty in your